Different Types of Trigger Email Campaigns

-You can engage with a customer much before their special days and anniversaries and keep them connected and interested in your product.
-You can keep them informed about what they can expect on their special day.
+You can engage with customers before their special days and anniversaries and keep them connected and interested in your product.
+You can inform them about what they can expect on their special day.
 It is a great way to retain the loyalty of your customers.

 As the name suggests, these emails are sent to those customers who have been inactive for some time.
 They include coupons or discounts to ask the customer to come back.
 These emails reflect how much your brand values its customers.

-Besides these, there are some other types of trigger emails that thousands of brands are using on a regular basis for their promotion, sales, customer conversion and retention.
+Besides these, thousands of brands regularly use some other types of trigger emails for their promotion, sales, customer conversion, and retention.
 Some of them are listed below.

 The abandonment cart email strategy is based on customer behaviour with relevant recommendations.
-It usually consists of a personalised subject line and images which takes the customer directly to the website, increasing sales conversion.
+It usually consists of a personalized subject line and images which take the customer directly to the website, increasing sales conversion.
 This strategy helps in the higher purchase and excellent customer experience.

 Thank You Email

-‘Thank You’ emails based on the last purchase of customers are another genuine way of increasing the feel-good factor of the customer and also driving sales by urging subscribers to purchase with a discount and encourages a subscriber to make the next purchase with a discount deal.
+‘Thank You emails based on the last purchase of customers are another genuine way of increasing the customer’s feel-good factor and driving sales by urging subscribers to purchase with a discount and encouraging a subscriber to make the next purchase with a discount deal.

 Event Reminder Email

-These emails updates the customer with a variety of information regarding an upcoming event.
+These reminder emails update the customer with various information regarding upcoming events.
 Sometimes these emails also highlight essential facts or developments to be taken note of, encouraging customers to download the app.
-It creates a sense of increased brand value in the mind of the customer.
+It creates a sense of increased brand value in the customer’s mind.

-This automated message to customers within 2 to 3 days of purchase urges them to write reviews on the product sold.
-These designs on these emails are beautiful, and the interface to submit reviews is easy.
+This automated email to customers within 2 to 3 days of purchase urges them to write reviews on the product sold.
+The designs on these emails are beautiful, and the interface to submit reviews is easy.
 Sometimes these emails are sent after a few weeks in case the first one was missed or overlooked.

 Annual Summary Email

-Annual summary emails of the customer are summaries about their past activities; typically through an exciting infographic.
+Annual summary emails of the customer are summaries of their past activities, typically through an exciting infographic.
 These emails help plan future activities besides thanking them for their business.

-Triggered email campaigns have helped marketers in bringing in more conversions and engagement from customers.
-The best part of this type of email marketing is that they can be put on auto-pilot and also generate revenue.
+Triggered email campaigns have helped marketers bring in more conversions and customer engagement.
+The best part of this type of email marketing is that they can be put on auto-pilot and generate revenue.
 This method may require some initial investment.
-However, in the long run, it is very cost-effective and holds the potential to be highly profitable if you can strategise your campaigns smartly with the proper combinations of the various types of trigger campaigns based on your product.
-In the beginning, it is recommended to start the program on a single part of your business so that you can analyse changes in opens, clicks, and conversions.
+However, in the long run, it is very cost-effective.
+It holds the potential to be highly profitable if you can strategize your campaigns smartly with the proper combinations of the various types of trigger campaigns based on your product.
+In the beginning, it is recommended to start the program on a single part of your business so that you can analyze changes in opens, clicks, and conversions.
 Once you have done your analysis, you can expand the scope of your campaigns and grow your business.